 If you’d like to eat healthier but you’re having trouble finding time to make healthy food, try making this Avocado Pesto, which is easily made from scratch without even using a blender!

-- Two handfuls green peas (either fresh or frozen)
+- Two handfuls green peas (fresh or frozen)

 - Greens of choice e.g. broccoli, spinach, kale